 Accepting Contactless Card Payments

-When researching the type of card machine terminal you need, another consideration is whether you want to accept contactless payments.
+Just as chip-and-pin replaced magstripe as the most common method of payment, customers now expect to be able to pay using contactless, without inputting their PIN.
 If the average value of your transactions is relatively low, it is well worth investing in a card machine that takes contactless.
 Most small businesses today can support contactless transactions of up to £30, so it is important not to look outdated.

 Back to Top >